dezmozz/node-wiki/building/Building-node.js-on-Cygwin-(Windows).md

 Building node.js on Cygwin (Windows)
 ====

+**NOTE: v0.2.6 and v0.3.1 build on Cygwin.
+The latests versions do not.**

 This tutorial will guide you through setting up the latest stable version of node.js on Cygwin.
 You don't need to have a working Cygwin install.

 1. Grab and install [Cygwin](http://www.cygwin.com/).